xewar/strawberries/README.md

 - Learn to use Postgres + Prisma
 - Design a visually polished fullstack app
   - Add custom search bars by flower color
-  - Continue to work on good UI practices, accessibility, + responsivity
+  - Continue to work on good UI practices, accessibility, + responsive web design